google/gvisor/content/docs/architecture_guide/performance.md

 and calculating available memory on the host before and afterwards, and dividing the difference by the number of containers.

+> Note: the above technique is used for measuring memory usage over the
+> `usage_in_bytes` value of the container cgroup because we found that some
+> container runtimes, other than `runc` and `runsc` do not use an individual
+> container cgroup.

 The first application is an instance of `sleep`: a trivial application that does nothing.
 The second application is a synthetic `node` application which imports a number of modules and listens for requests.
 The third application is a similar